Kesha's Summerfest set was a dirty free-for-all - and it was glorious

 The storm clouds cleared up by the time pop star Kesha took the stage at the Miller Lite Oasis on Wednesday night, but the real downpour was just about to start.

 It rained f*cks, sh*ts and middle fingers throughout the night.
 It rained clothes – from T-shrts to bras and even pants. ("They're so wet," Kesha discovered.
 "F*ck yeah!")
 It rained beer, spit and spitty beer.
 It rained confetti and, of course, glitter.
 (Two new friends hit me with a glitter bomb before the show, turning me into a disco ball on two legs.
 I'm sure to be finding glitter still two years from now.
 Glitter: It never goes away.
-It's the herpes of the arts and crafts world.)
+As Demetri Martin said, it's the herpes of the arts and crafts world.)

 And, as Mother Nature driving this tempest, Kesha reigned.
 She reigned totally triumphant over her sweaty, sloppy, steamy and increasingly less-clothed audience – and it seemed like she wouldn't want her kingdom any other way.